HawoldZz/HawoldZz/README.md

-- 👋 Hi, I’m @HawoldZz
+- 👋 Hi, I’m @koshi
 - 👀 I’m interested in ... learn how to code
 - 🌱 I’m currently learning ... just started
 - 💞️ I’m looking to collaborate on ... im lookin for a mentor. welling to help me in coding
-- 📫 How to reach me ... discord HawoldZz#8958
+- 📫 How to reach me ... discord .itsmekoshi

 <!---
 HawoldZz/HawoldZz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.